XboxUnity/AuroraScripts/definitions/aurorascriptlib/README.md

 GameListSubtitles
 ```

-### Library Modules

-#### Script module
+### Core Script module

 Provides an interface for interacting with the script environment, including file I/O, XUI controls, and script states.
-See [Script.lua](library/Script.lua) for detailed documentation and annotations
+See [Script.lua](Script.lua) for detailed documentation and annotations

 ```lua
 Script.GetBasePath(): string